BOW VALLEY MODEL RAILROAD ASSOCIATION

 3. Who owns the layout?
 What about the trains?

-The club helps members build the tables for the modules but after a member displays a module in three shows, the module is then owned by the member.
+The club helps members build the tables for the modules but after a member displays a module at shows, the module is then owned by the member.
 Members are responsible for obtaining all the track, buildings, accessories, scenery, locomotives and trains that go on their modules.
 So members own their own modules and trains.
 The club owns the digital control equipment (DCC) used to run the trains at shows but members may also obtain their own DCC components to use on their own home layouts or on the club layout at shows.

 4. Where do you set up your layout between shows?